CalebKingan/Subdomain-Grabber/README.md

 # Subdomain-Grabber
-A python script that puts subdomains into a csv file using the website crt.sh.
+A Python script that puts subdomains into a CSV file using the website crt.sh.
-Usage:
+Usage: `python3 Subdomain-Grabber.py -h`
-python3 Subdomain-Grabber.py -h